maverickdevops/interview_and_core_concepts/linux/linux.md

 | `/lib`    | Contains shared libraries and kernel modules required by the system.          |
 | `/var`    | Stores variable data such as logs, caches, and spool files.                   |
 | `/etc`    | Contains system configuration files and scripts.                              |

+## DNS

+- Very good here, rip it from the course later